 PeekeMed’s goal is to improve healthcare services with its PeekMed One software package.
 The solution allows users to import implant templates from different vendors to virtually “try on” 3D scans of patient anatomy, thereby making planning and surgery more efficient.

-PharmAssistant develops solutions to help chronic patients manage their medication—its Leah smart pill dispenser organizes and dispenses the right pills at the right time, ensuring that patients on on-schedule with their medication as prescribed by physicians.
+PharmAssistant develops solutions to help chronic patients manage their medication—its Leah smart pill dispenser organizes and dispenses the right pills at the right time, ensuring that patients on schedule with their medication as prescribed by physicians.
 The device features a visual and audible alarm that only turns off after the medicine is taken.

 SWORD Health is a startup focused on the field of physical rehabilitation.
 Its Stroke Wearable Operative Rehabilitation Device (SWORD) provides users with an exercise program delivered through a tablet device.
 Progress reports are sent via the cloud to a remote physiotherapist, who can then manage/change exercise routines remotely.